Lecture 2: Introduction to Learning, Regression

 Statistical Models

-• Formally, it is a set of probability distributions that could possibly generate the data we observe.
+• Formally, it is a set of conditional distributions over \(Y \mid X\) that could possibly generate the data we observe.
+(We’ll go through this idea in detail in a sec.)

 The Linear Regression Model